 Over the past few years, I have seen all of these motivations among management teams, and all of them are fine.
 But, you cannot pursue all those goals at the same time, and you certainly won’t design the same project depending on the choice you make.
-As we say in French “choisir, c’est renoncer” which would translate into something like “Choosing is giving up”.
-So take time to clearly state your motivations and then select one that needs to guide your focus in the coming months.
+As we say in French “choisir, c’est renoncer” which would translate into something like “Choose is to focus”.
+So take time to clearly state your motivations and then select one that guides your focus in the coming months.

 2. DESIGN USE CASES AND MAKE ASSUMPTIONS

 Easier said than done, but first forget about technology/product, and just think about what IoT could allow in your environment and to which customer this could be most valuable.
-Draw several customer “journeys” and see where innovation could be used as painkiller or gain creator.
+Draw several customer “journeys” and see where innovation could be used as painkiller.

 Let’s take the example of a maintenance scenario.
-The idea is the allow remote action for on field devices.
-For instance, coffee machines installed into gas stations all over Europe.
-In that case, ask yourself how IoT could make maintenance more efficient?
+The idea is the allow remote action for field devices.
+Le'ts look at coffee machines installed into gas stations all over Europe.
+In this case, ask yourself how IoT could make maintenance more efficient?
 Try to assess time gain, money gain, and security gain and quantify it.

 Knowing that, you can start building a first draft of business models making assumptions: how much of that value can you take?
 What is the business model you can build around that?
 How much will it affect your customer process?
 Have you got the right distribution channel to sell this new offer?
 Which key assets and activities would you need to bridge the gap between current status and this innovation?

-Use cases and key assumptions in your pocket, you will now need to go and meet potential customers and partners.
+With use cases and key assumptions in your pocket, you will now need to go and meet potential customers and partners.
 The more you share, the more your project will evolve to a credible scenario.
 Who in your existing base can be your early adopters?
-Who are your customer having the pain you ease at the highest level (and it is even better if they try to solve it themselves with a workaround).
-In our example of remote maintenance, they would have some artisanal webcam system on each site to see the machine state and detect some issues without any on-site intervention.
+Who are your customer that are having the highest level pain you are trying to ease (and it is even better if they try to solve it themselves with a workaround).
+In our example of remote maintenance, they would have some home-madel webcam system on each site to see the machine state and detect some issues without any on-site intervention.